 Extending Decorators Through Inheritance

 Class-based decorators can be subclassed, which allows you to create specialized decorators from a general-purpose base.
 Function-based decorators do not support inheritance because functions cannot be subclassed.
+If you are weighing subclassing against other structural options, the article on composition vs. inheritance in Python covers when each approach serves better in practice.

 import time